 Experience and Background

 Rachel has managed disputes through Alternative Dispute Resolution and at various stages of the litigation process for both claimants and defendants.
-She is also a member of ConTrA (The Contentious Trusts Association), a network of professionals specialising in trust disputes, and has a STEP certificate in Contentious Estates.
+She is also a member of ConTrA (The Contentious Trusts Association), a network of professionals specialising in trust disputes, and holds the STEP certificate in Contentious Estates.

 Rachel is primarily based in the Northampton office but is present at our Milton Keynes and Leicester offices too.